christopher-nzcs/christopher-nzcs/README.md

 - 👋 Hi, I’m Xd_Golden_Tiger
 - 👀 I’m interested in coding, gaming, and making friends
-- 🌱 I’m currently learning coding languages I have never used before (C++ and Java)
+- 🌱 I’m currently learning new coding languages I have never used before (C++ and Java)
 - 💞️ I’m looking to collaborate on Discord Bots (JS), Websites (PHP) and FiveM Scripts (LUA/C#)
 - 📫 How to reach me Discord: Xd_Golden_Tiger#0001 or golden@goldendevelopment.xyz